Which brands won big on social media at the Super Bowl?

 - Audi got 85,000 mentions

-- Mr Clean got 80,000 mentions
+- Mr. Clean got 80,000 mentions

 - Budweiser got 63,000 mentions.

 The 84 Lumber commercial, by Pittsburgh agency Brunner, depicts a Mexican mother and daughter making their way to the US.
-Viewers were encouraged to visit the website Journey84.com to see the full film, which contains "content deemed too controversial for TV", text on the website states.
+Viewers were encouraged to visit the website Journey84.com to see the full film, which contains "content deemed too controversial for TV," text on the website states.

 84 Lumber's head of marketing told PRWeek sister title Campaign that the company struggles to get the right talent, migrant or otherwise.

-A previous version of the 84 Lumber commercial, which included a shot of a border wall, had been rejected for broadcast by Fox for being "too political", according to Campaign.
+A previous version of the 84 Lumber commercial, which included a shot of a border wall, had been rejected for broadcast by Fox for being "too political."

-Meanwhile, cleaning product Mr Clean created the biggest single social moment during the game, with more than 11,700 mentions in one minute.
-According to an article on the tech website Mashable, its company's eponymous animated spokesman "turned everyone on", with a number of other media referring to Mr Clean as "sexy".
+Meanwhile, cleaning product Mr. Clean created the biggest single social moment during the game, with more than 11,700 mentions in one minute.
+According to an article on the tech website Mashable, its company's eponymous animated spokesman "turned everyone on," with a number of other media referring to Mr. Clean as "sexy."

 Is Mr. Clean hot? #SuperBowl— Mashable (@mashable) February 6, 2017